A/B testing (Scale plan)

 Quick clarification on terminology:

-Experiments live underneath campaigns in the admin nav.
+Experiments live inside the campaign editor - each campaign edit page has an A/B Testing card.
 You don't create experiments in isolation; you pick an existing campaign first.

 How to create an A/B test

-3. On the campaign edit page, click Experiment in the header (Scale plan only - lower plans see this entry as locked).
+- On the campaign edit page, scroll to the A/B Testing card (Scale plan only - lower plans see the card with an upgrade banner instead).

 What you choose when starting an experiment